sylvanc/pony-lecture/ipr0gram-2.md

 class HashSet[A, H: HashFunction[A!] val] is Comparable[HashSet[A, H] box]
   """
-  A set, built on top of a HashMap.
-This is implemented as map of an alias of a type to itself
+  This is implemented as a map of an alias of a type to itself.
   """
   let _map: HashMap[A!, A, H]